nehochupechatat/ActionScript-Funkin/README.md

 For charting and opponent singing, you just have to tween the arrows.

-If you reach the Flash 16000 frame limit, just store your week in a movie clip.
+Store your weeks in movie clips.
+1 movie clip for each song.
+Label your frames like "week1_1", "week1_2", "week1_3", "week2_1" and so on.

 If you want your mod to work with Ruffle, DO NOT USE BLURRING, GLOWING OR ANY OTHER FILTERS!